pijindal/LM_quantization_from_scratch/README.md

 ![Quantization tradeoff: perplexity vs memory](quantization_tradeoff.png)

 The plot above is the whole project in one glance: **lower left is better** (small **and** accurate).

-The headline finding is the vertical gap between the two INT8 points, same bits and same size but wildly different quality, and the fact that a well-designed 4-bit model beats a naive 8-bit one with the group size determining its own tradeoffs.
+The headline finding is the vertical gap between the two INT8 points, same bits and same size, but widely different quality and the fact that a well designed 4-bit model beats a naive 8-bit one with the group size determining its own tradeoffs.

 ---